Usuy-Leon/Cover_Slips_thickness_Detector/README.md

 - Their **tapered tips** should meet neatly at the recess, forming a precise “tweezer-like” edge.

 ### 5. Insert and Tighten Screws
+- Ensure all holes are clear and smooth — test-fit one M2 screw to confirm easy passage.
 - Insert the **four M2 screws** through the holes in the blade holders and back plate.
 - Secure each with an **M2 nut** on the opposite side.
 - Tighten the screws evenly — firm enough to clamp the blades securely, but not so tight that plastic parts deform.